Skip to content

 January 19, 2026 Extended submission deadline 4,300 firms Original January 5 deadline pushed back

-January 22, 2026 Guidance eliminating race-based presumptions All 8(a) participants Eligibility criteria changed
+January 22, 2026 Guidance confirming race-based presumptions of social disadvantage have been inoperative since 2023 All 8(a) participants No change to eligibility criteria on this date

 February 11, 2026 D.C.-area termination proceedings 154 firms Failed economic disadvantage review

-The Department of Defense and Treasury have launched independent audits of 8(a) contract awards, adding a second layer of scrutiny beyond the SBA’s actions.
+The SBA release also states that the U.S. Department of War and the U.S. Department of the Treasury have launched independent audits of 8(a) contract awards, on top of the SBA audit begun in June 2025.

 Immediate Financial Impact of SBA 8a Suspension 2026